sudongqi/seq2seq_chatbot/README.md

 # TensorFlow_ChatBot
-a tutorial implementation of Seq2seq chatbot.
+A tutorial implementation of Seq2seq chatbot.

 ###Features
 * dynamic rnn with smart loader